StyNW7/SEA-Catering-Compfest17/README.md

 > [!TIP]
 >
 > To use POST, PUT, DELETE, and PATCH Method.
-Don't forget to change the csrf environment secret token using Get-CSRF-Token Request
+First change the csrf environment secret token using Get-CSRF-Token Request

 ---